AC297r-MBTA-2018/Code-Documentation/index.md

 ## Github Organization Structure
 - **Rider-Segmentation-Full-App**: [This](https://github.com/AC297r-MBTA-2018/Rider-Segmentation-Full-App) is the code base for both the Python segmentation package and the app with full functionality (i.e. based on user input, the app is able to send clustering request to the Flask backend on a new data set or user-specified weights/duration that has not been cached.
 Disclaimer: The full input source is not available on Github for security reasons, and each new clustering request takes at least several hours.)
-- **Dashboard**: [This](https://github.com/AC297r-MBTA-2018/Dashboard) is the static version of the full app that has limited functinality (The app is only able to display pre-ran monthly clustering results for Dec 2016 to Nov 2017 with equal weighting on temporal, geographical and ticket purchasing pattern.)
+- **Dashboard**: [This](https://github.com/AC297r-MBTA-2018/Dashboard) is the static version of the full app that has limited functionality (The app is only able to display pre-ran monthly clustering results for Dec 2016 to Nov 2017 with equal weighting on temporal, geographical and ticket purchasing pattern.)
 The app is deployed as a Github page (https://ac297r-mbta-2018.github.io/Dashboard/).
 - **Final-Report**: [This](https://github.com/AC297r-MBTA-2018/Final-Report) repository hosts the final report which is deployed as a Github page (https://ac297r-mbta-2018.github.io/Final-Report/).
 - **Code-Documentation**: [This](https://github.com/AC297r-MBTA-2018/Code-Documentation) repository hosts the content of this code documentation which is deployed as a Github page, *current page*.

-Note: The limtied Dashboard, Final Report and Code Documentation are linked via a navigation bar on respective Github pages.
+Note: The limited Dashboard, Final Report and Code Documentation are linked via a navigation bar on respective Github pages.